open-telemetry/semantic-conventions/docs/browser/events.md

 ## ResourceTiming

-The event name MUST be `resource_timing`.
+The event name MUST be `browser.resource_timing`.

-This event describes the timing metrics as provided by `PerformanceResourceTiming` Performance API.
+This event describes the timing metrics as provided by [PerformanceResourceTiming](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceResourceTiming)
+Performance API.
 These metrics are related to fetching a resource, such as XMLHttpRequest, Fetch, sendBeacon APIs, SVG, image or script.